 For many people, change is something that they eagerly look forward to.
-But mention that word to any cat in the known universe and you're likely to get an aggravated hiss in response.
+But mention that word to any cat in the known universe, and you're likely to get an aggravated hiss in response.
 Why?
 Because these animals love the predictability of daily routine to the point where a single missed meal is more than enough to upset them.
+So how do you move house with a cat?

 Imagine, then, how horrifying it must be for your pet to one day witness how a bunch of strangers, with weird squares in their hands, casually change the familiar landscape right before his very eyes!
 However, there are many ways in which you can make your moving with cats experience much more enjoyable for both you and your pet.
-Feel free to check out some of our suggestions below.
+Your cat might enjoy the country life vs city life, but nevertheless, the moving process will be equally stressful for both of you.
+Feel free to check out some of our suggestions for how to move house with a cat.

 How to Calm a Cat When Moving